Road Tripping Western Australia, Part One

 Our view was stunning as we prepared our dinner and set our seats out to watch the sunset.

 Road tripping in Winter meant shorter days and having to end our days drive rather early but it was good to get settled in somewhere and then get early starts in the morning.

-We went to sleep with the sound of the ocean just meters away from us.
+We drifted off to sleep with the gentle sound of the ocean just meters away from us.

 Day Three – Geraldton, Kalbarri, Ajana- 256 Miles

-Waking to view of the ocean from our camper window was magical.
+Waking to the view of the ocean from our camper window was magical.

 We had breakfast and prepared to start our days drive North.